Islami Andolan Bangladesh: Controversy and criticism

+IAB delegation meeting with Bangladeshi president Mohammad Abdul Hamid on 9 January 2017.

 Secular Bangladeshi analysts, international observers, and left-wing entities have characterized Islami Andolon Bangladesh (IAB) as a "far-right" organization and a threat to the country's constitutional secularism.
 Critics allege that the party promotes extremism by openly advocating for Taliban-style Sharia-based governance and the death penalty under blasphemy laws.

 These allegations intensified following the 2013 involvement of activists from IAB, its predecessor Islami Oikya Jote (IOJ), and its student wing, Islami Chhatra Khelafat, with Hefazat-e-Islam.
 This collaboration was prominent during the Shapla Chattar protests and the violence of May 5–6, which resulted in hundreds of injuries and a disputed official death toll of 58 or 27.
 The demonstrators’ demands included a ban on the free mixing of women in public, the halting of secular education reforms, and the punishment of "atheist bloggers."

 The party, led by Syed Fazlul Karim, faces accusations of facilitating the radicalization of youth through madrasas and student organizations by prioritizing Quranic education over modern curricula, thereby isolating students from pluralistic values.
 Furthermore, observers allege that the party has directed protests against Western influence and the Hindu community toward anti-minority extremism.
 While a Carnegie Endowment analysis noted the party's third-place finish in the 2018 general election, the post-2024 political landscape saw Secretary General Maulana Yunus Ahmad emphasize a "single ballot box" strategy to consolidate votes with parties such as Jamaat-e-Islami.
-On October 17, 2025, party activists clashed with police near the National Parliament during protests against the interim government, claiming that electoral reforms and the post-Hasina transition aligned with the charter of the July Revolutionwere not sufficiently Islamic.
+On October 17, 2025, party activists clashed with police near the National Parliament during protests against the interim government, claiming that electoral reforms and the post-Hasina transition aligned with the charter of the July Revolution were not sufficiently Islamic.

 Additionally, the party has been condemned by the U.S. Commission on International Religious Freedom (USCIRF) and human rights groups for displaying religious conservatism and extremist ideologies that challenge gender norms.
 Incidents cited include the 2020 anti-French cartoon rallies, the June 2025 submission of a 16-point reform charter prioritizing Islamic law over democratic secularism, and the February 2025 forced cancellation of a women's football match, which the party labeled "anti-Islamic" and incompatible with modesty.